powerhome/Blogpost-1/SQL_aggregate_functions.md

 FROM celebrities
 ORDER BY name;
 ```

-There are two modifiers for the sum function that can be helpful depending on the return we might be looking for:
-1. The `DISTINCT` modifier instructs the sum function to calculate the total of distinct values, which means that duplicates are eliminated.
-2. The `ALL` modifier allows the sum function to return the sum of all values including duplicates.
-It is used by default if no modifier is specified explicitly.
+This will return the total sum of the shared wealth between our three celebrities, which would equal **$425,000,000**, and organize the list in alphabetical order.

 ### AVG

 The `AVG()` function returns an average of a group of numbers.
 We can use this function to return either the average net worth or the average age of the celebrities in our table.
-Let's look at the average $$$
+Let's look at the average $$$:

 ```sql
 SELECT AVG(net_worth)